tony/vim-config-framework/settings/README.rst

     colorscheme desert

 Next time to start up your colorscheme will be desert.
-Of course, see ``avail`` for more complicated settings designed to work across machines with a variety stacks.
+Of course, see ``contrib/`` for more complicated settings designed to work across machines with a variety stacks.

 Community Settings
 ------------------

-``./avail`` contains configs you can copy settings from if you wish.
+``./contrib/`` contains configs you can copy settings from if you wish.

-Files in ``./avail`` are able to receive upstream `pull requests`_.
+Files in ``./contrib/`` are able to receive upstream `pull requests`_.
 The intent for them is to work across platforms and machines and degrade gracefully if features are not available.

-You can **symbolic link** them from ``avail/filename.vim`` to this directory.
+You can **symbolic link** them from ``contrib/filename.vim`` to this directory.
 The benefits to this is you can merge the latest settings to your configuration.

 For instance: